 On Thursday, October 30, 2025, the Port of Friday Harbor Commission closed the purchase of the historic JJ Theodore Cannery and the surrounding 2.12-acre parcel for $1.44 million.
 Located on Griffin Bay at the western edge of Jackson Beach, this impressive structure once operated as an independent salmon cannery.
 Built around 1950 by John Jackson, first as a smokehouse and later as a cannery.
 It was later sold to John J. Theodore in the 1970s.
 The facility was a major employer for islanders in summer, employing up to 100 workers during its heyday, many of whom worked the so-called “slime line” into the mid-1990s.

 It is anticipated that the commission will commence the planning process mid-2026 with open public meetings benefiting from all of the received comments.
+Due to zoning the property is currently not open to the public.

 Articles